colinmollenhour/Cm_Diehard/README.md

-# Aoe_Static: Full-Page Cache with Ajax block loading. #
+# Cm_Diehard: Full-Page Cache with Ajax block loading. #

 This module makes it easy to serve up cacheable HTML pages and inject dynamic content after the DOM is loaded via a single Ajax request.